rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 * Second, exhaustiveness-checking can act as a refactoring aid.
 During the development process, I often add new variants for a particular `enum` definition.
-The exhaustiveness-check helps points out all of the `match` expressions were I only wrote the cases from the prior version of the `enum` type.
+The exhaustiveness-check helps points out all of the `match` expressions where I only wrote the cases from the prior version of the `enum` type.

 * Third, since `match` is an expression form, exhaustiveness ensures